zencdoh/PuppetAWSEnv/README.md

 - Go to tests directory of aws module and execute below command for creating infrastructure on aws cloud:<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;puppet apply demo_create_all.pp</p>
 - To delete infrastructure that is created execute below command:
 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;puppet apply demo_delete_all.pp</p>

+### 4.Verifying the Configurations:

+- Login to aws managenent console
+- Change the region to Oregon(As we mentioned us-west-2 you can change region according your requirement).
+- Instances will be visible at EC2 Dashboard.
+- Security groups are visible under Network and Security section.
+- Load balancer at Loadbalancing section.